 - The Corporate Incident Management Plan will form the basis of the Council's response.
 This is an operational document designed to assist the authority in the event of a disruption occurring.
 The plan sets priorities and communications to ensure an appropriate response to any disruption. - The Corporate Incident Management Plan is the overall tool for the Council and event controllers.
-However this is supported by service specific business continuity plans which ensure that each service is able to respond appropriately to an incident whether it is a corporate or service specific interruption. - Incident specific plans are also developed for corporate issues where the risk indicates sufficient likelihood of occurrence and the impact is seen to be severe, such as pandemics, power failures and severe weather. - Business Impact Analyses (B.I.A.s) are undertaken to be able to develop the plans.
-B.I.A.s assess the key risks and key services at both corporate and service level and will help to identify preventative measures that can be undertaken.
+However this is supported by service specific business continuity plans which ensure that each service is able to respond appropriately to an incident whether it is a corporate or service specific interruption. - Incident specific plans are also developed for corporate issues where the risk indicates sufficient likelihood of occurrence and the impact is seen to be severe, such as pandemics, power failures and technology failure. - Business Impact Analyses (B.I.A.s) are undertaken to be able to develop the plans.
+B.I.A.s assess the key risks and key services at both corporate and service level, and their maximum tolerable period of disruption (MTPD), which will help to identify preventative measures that can be undertaken.